Ally Sloper

 Alexander "Ally" Sloper is the eponymous fictional character of the British comic strip Ally Sloper.
-First appearing in 1867, he is considered one of the earliest comic strip characters and he is regarded as the first recurring character in comics.
+First appearing in 1867, he is one of the earliest characters in comic strips.

 Red-nosed and blustery, an archetypal lazy schemer often found "sloping" through alleys to avoid his landlord and other creditors, he was created for the British magazine Judy by writer and fledgling artist Charles H. Ross, and inked and later fully illustrated by his French wife Émilie de Tessier under the pseudonym "Marie Duval" (or "Marie Du Val"; sources differ).

 The strips, which used text narrative beneath unbordered panels, premiered in the 14 August 1867 issue of Judy, a humour-magazine rival of the famous Punch.
 The highly popular character was spun off into his own comic, Ally Sloper's Half Holiday, in 1884.

 Artists

 The first illustrations were by Ross, then Tessier took over.
 When publisher Gilbert Dalziel re-launched the cartoon as Ally Sloper's Half Holiday, in 1884, Sloper was illustrated by William Baxter until his death in 1888.
 He was succeeded by W. Fletcher Thomas, who continued the illustrations until approximately 1899, when the publisher invited C. H. Chapman to illustrate the series until it ended in 1916.